 In the age of modern golf apps is there still a place for a golf journal?
 There is something nostalgic and classy about a golf journal, but is a golf journal going to help you lower your scores?

-In recent years journaling and self reflecting has moved back into fashion.
+In recent years journaling and self-reflection have moved back into fashion.
 However, this is more than just a fad.
 Research has shown that successful individuals in all walks of life can reap the benefits from journaling – so how can this be applied to your golf?

 I believe a golf journal is a key tool in maximising your golfing progress.
-My only requirements are that the golfer in questions attempts to play once per week and tries to invest one hour a week into practice.
+My only requirement is that the golfer in question attempt to play once per week and tries to invest one hour a week into practice.

 If you want to improve your golf, and you meet the requirements above; read on.
 I will take you through the three key steps to golf journaling to lower your scores.

 As you will see I’ve designed a golf journal specifically for this purpose.
-However, you are free to design your own in a blank pad.
+However, you are free to design your own on a blank pad.

 Step 1: Golf journal – Playing data

 The first step in your golf journal is to find out how you build your scores.
-Fairways/greens hit, putts taken may sound old fashion, but they really do give a good starting point.
+Fairways/greens hit, and putts taken may sound old-fashioned, but they really do give a good starting point.

 Your first step in lowering your scores is to highlight the easy wins.